aabbas9/iOS-Vector-Example/README.md

 ### PDF Howto

-[UIImage-PDF](https://github.com/mindbrix/UIImage-PDF) didn't like the PDF that Illustrator made.
+[UIImage-PDF](https://github.com/mindbrix/UIImage-PDF) didn't like the PDF file that Illustrator made.
 So, instead of saving to PDF, I saved to EPS, opened it in Preview, and saved to PDF.
-I also used Panic's [ShrinkIt](http://www.panic.com/blog/2010/02/shrinkit-1-0/).
+I also used Panic's [ShrinkIt](http://www.panic.com/blog/2010/02/shrinkit-1-0/) on the PDF file.